metabrainz/musicbrainz-docker/README.md

 [![Build Status](https://travis-ci.org/jsturgis/musicbrainz-docker.svg?branch=master)](https://travis-ci.org/jsturgis/musicbrainz-docker)

+This repo contains everything needed to run a musicbrainz slave server with replication in a docker container.
+You will need a little over 20 gigs of free space to run this with replication.

+### Versions
 * Current MB Branch: [v-2016-05-23-schema-change-v2](musicbrainz-dockerfile/Dockerfile#L22)
 * Current DB_SCHEMA_SEQUENCE: [23](musicbrainz-dockerfile/DBDefs.pm#L95)
 * Postgres Version: [9.5](postgres-dockerfile/Dockerfile#L1)

-This repo contains everything needed to run a musicbrainz slave server with replication in a docker container.
-You will need a little over 20 gigs of free space to run this with replication.

 ### Configuration
 * Set the path where you want to store the downloaded data dumps in [docker-compose.yml](./docker-compose.yml).